Cornelio Reyna

-Cornelio Reyna Cisneros (September 16, 1940 – January 22, 1997), better known as Cornelio Reyna, was a Regional Mexican singer, composer, bajo sextist and actor.
+Cornelio Reyna Cisneros (September 16, 1940 – January 22, 1997) was a Mexican singer, composer, bajo sextist and actor.
 He made over 60 recordings of Norteño and Mariachi music.
 He was the lead vocalist for the group "Los Relámpagos del Norte" (The Lightning Bolts of The North).
 Reyna was considered a native of the city of Reynosa, Tamaulipas due to his great affection for the city and that his career grew there.
 As an actor, Reyna appeared in some 30 films about Mexican popular culture.

 Life and career

 Reyna was born in Notillas Coahuila, Mexico.
 His parents were María Martínez Cisneros and Román Medellín Reyna.
 As a teenager, Reyna lived in the city of Monterrey, Nuevo León, and shortly thereafter, moved to Houston, Texas, where he worked as a bricklayer.
 Later, in Saltillo, Coahuila, Reyna began his musical career by writing songs, singing, and playing the bajo sexto (very similar to a twelve-string guitar)..

 In 1957, along with Juan Peña, Cornelio formed the duet Dueto Carta Blanca, frequenting the Cadillac Bar, where many musicians from the region of northern Tamaulipas and southern Texas met.
 From there, they went out to play at different nightclubs in Reynosa, but Cornelio's goal was to do it professionally, taking advantage of his great ability to perform the bajo sexto.

 In 1961, into the same Cadillac Bar walked in a young man named Ramón Covarrubias, who would become famous as Ramón Ayala.
 He had arrived seeking work as a shoe shiner, but his real skills were elsewhere.
 Over time, Ramón demonstrated his masterful talent as an accordionist.
 One day, when Juan Peña decided to take leave from the Dueto Carta Blanca, they invited Ramón to join and present himself as the new companion to Cornelio.

 Cornelio and Ramón changed their name to Los Relámpagos del Norte ("The Lightning Bolts of the North" in Spanish), Ramón excelling with his accordion and Cornelio with his Bajo Sexto.
 In addition, Cornelio gained recognition as the fine songwriter-composer of many of the songs they played.

 The new duet toured the bars of Reynosa, until in 1963, a representative of Bego Records offered to record their first album, which produced what would be their first big hit: "Ya No Llores" ("Don't Cry Any More").
 From there, their new-found fame slowly spread over northern Mexico and southern Texas with songs like: "Mil Noches", "Tu Traición", "Me Caí de la Nube", "Lágrimas de mi Barrio", "Mil Besos", "Si Tu Supieras", among many others.